What is day trading on margin?

 What are Day trading Margin Calls?

 Day trading margin calls, as well as a maintenance amount for margin trading, are required for intraday margin trading in India.
 As an intraday margin trader, you are required to maintain a certain amount in your account when you are margin trading.
 If you fail to maintain this amount within the same trading day, a margin call will be issued.
-The call will demand you to either close out your positions, or add money into your account to bring it back upto to margin maintenance value.
+The call will demand you to either close out your positions or add money into your account to bring it back up to margin maintenance value.

 A margin call can hike up one’s costs in the case where one’s trades underperform for whatever reason.
 Consider the following example when it comes to day trading on margin.
 Let’s say that a trader has ₹20,000 more than the amount required for margin maintenance.
 This will give the trader with day trading purchasing power of ₹80,000 if she traders on a 4x margin (4 x ₹20,000).
 Suppose that this trader indulges in purchasing around ₹80,000 of ABC Corp’s stock at 9:45 am.